Endocrinology: Steroid

 Steroid hormones are converted from their parent compound, cholesterol.
 Mammalian steroid hormones can be grouped into five groups by the receptors to which they bind: glucocorticoids, mineralocorticoids, androgens, estrogens, and progestogens.
 Some forms of vitamin D, such as calcitriol, are steroid-like and bind to homologous receptors, but lack the characteristic fused ring structure of true steroids.

 As a profession

 Although every organ system secretes and responds to hormones (including the brain, lungs, heart, intestine, skin, and the kidneys), the clinical specialty of endocrinology focuses primarily on the endocrine organs, meaning the organs whose primary function is hormone secretion.
-These organs include the pituitary, thyroid, adrenals, ovaries, testes, and pancreas.
+These organs include the pituitary, thyroid, adrenal glands, ovaries, testes, and pancreas.

 An endocrinologist is a physician who specializes in treating disorders of the endocrine system, such as diabetes, hyperthyroidism, and many others (see list of diseases).

 Work

 The medical specialty of endocrinology involves the diagnostic evaluation of a wide variety of symptoms and variations and the long-term management of disorders of deficiency or excess of one or more hormones.

 The diagnosis and treatment of endocrine diseases are guided by laboratory tests to a greater extent than for most specialties.
 Many diseases are investigated through excitation/stimulation or inhibition/suppression testing.
 This might involve injection with a stimulating agent to test the function of an endocrine organ.
 Blood is then sampled to assess the changes of the relevant hormones or metabolites.
 An endocrinologist needs extensive knowledge of clinical chemistry and biochemistry to understand the uses and limitations of the investigations.

 A second important aspect of the practice of endocrinology is distinguishing human variation from disease.
 Atypical patterns of physical development and abnormal test results must be assessed as indicative of disease or not.
 Diagnostic imaging of endocrine organs may reveal incidental findings called incidentalomas, which may or may not represent disease.

 Endocrinology involves caring for the person as well as the disease.
 Most endocrine disorders are chronic diseases that need lifelong care.
 Some of the most common endocrine diseases include diabetes mellitus, hypothyroidism and the metabolic syndrome.
 Care of diabetes, obesity and other chronic diseases necessitates understanding the patient at the personal and social level as well as the molecular, and the physician–patient relationship can be an important therapeutic process.

 Apart from treating patients, many endocrinologists are involved in clinical science and medical research, teaching, and hospital management.